 People favor chicken thighs due to the lip-smacking flavor that comes with the dark meat.
 It’s also slightly cheaper than chicken breasts.

-When it comes to chicken drumsticks or wings, they’re typically consumed with the skin on.
-That fact ties into the number of calories increasing, with consideration to the breading and sauce that tends to accompany these cuts of chicken.
-These cuts can be good for people who are seeking low-carb or keto diets that require more fat.
+When it comes to chicken drumsticks or wings, they’re typically consumed with the skin on, which means these cuts can be good for people who are seeking low-carb or keto diets that require more fat.
+However, it requires paying attention to how they're prepared, making sure to avoid breading or sauce that often is expected in these cuts.

 Another good thing about chicken is like most other animal proteins, chicken has a complete amino acid.
 This makes getting those amino acids you need even easier.